 Santa Fe real estate is some of the most expensive in New Mexico, although Santa Fe house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Santa Fe isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Santa Fe are a mix of both white- and blue-collar jobs.
+Santa Fe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Santa Fe is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Santa Fe who work in management occupations (12.22%), office and administrative support (10.86%), and sales jobs (10.38%).

 Of important note, Santa Fe is also a city of artists.
 Santa Fe has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Santa Fe’s character.

-The education level of Santa Fe ranks among the highest in the nation.
-Of the 25-and-older adult population in Santa Fe, 41.71% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Santa Fe is one of the most well-educated cities in the nation.
+41.71% of adults in Santa Fe have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.